estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	ORG	Soome	2	nmod
+1	ORG	Viljandi	2	nmod

-2	ORG	siseministeeriumi	3	nmod
+2	ORG	politsei	3	nmod

-3	OTHER	inspektor	0	root
+3	OTHER	abiprefekt	0	root

-4	OTHER	Tarmo	3	appos
+4	OTHER	Urmas	3	appos

-5	OTHER	Kopare	4	flat
+5	OTHER	Lindmäe	4	flat

 has_ner: True